Thanos420NoScope/things/cacheserver/README.md

    - Choose "GitHub"
    - Enter the repository URL
    - Tick "This repository will be a mirror"
+4. Access release downloads:
+   - All release downloads are centralized in the "releases" repository
+   - Each repository's latest version downloads are listed in the README
+   - Download links are provided in an easy-to-copy format

 ### Release Synchronization

 The `release.py` script is automatically installed and configured by the server setup script.
 It:
 - Runs every 30 minutes via cron
-- Synchronizes releases from GitHub to Gitea for all mirrored repositories
+- Synchronizes releases from GitHub to a central Gitea repository
-- Uses the provided GitHub token for authentication
+- Maintains a single repository ("releases") containing all downloads links
+- Filters out unnecessary files (checksums, platform-specific builds)
 - Logs all activities to the sync log file
 - Handles rate limiting and retries automatically
-- Maintains release metadata including descriptions, tags, and prerelease status